scious/documentation/docs/bask/latest.md

 ### `Bask Auto Push`

 Set Bask to automatically push local changes to your Bubble plugin without running your `build` script.
-To trigger an automatic push, simply unfocus your VS Code editor.
+To trigger an automatic push, simply unfocus your VS Code editor (switch tabs to your bubble development app).
 This is the default push mode.

-- Project folder should already be defined (cloned) in a way that VS Code can detect is a bask repository
+- Project folder is already be defined in a way that VS Code can detect is a bask repository
 - If project is already up to date, then don't push any changes.
 Notify that remote is already up to date.
 - If project is not up to date, then

+?
+Maybe these functions load build preferences from `build.js`?

   - Handle
   - Push changes and notify user that updates have been pushed to remote.
     ...

 - Run `merge_bask_into_core()`
   - `update_core_server_side_actions()`
   - `update_core_client_side_actions()`
   - `update_core_visual_elements()`
-    All of these functions rely on `map_core_to_bask(file_path)`
+    All of these functions rely on `map_bask_to_core(file_path)`

 ### `Bask Auto Build and Push`